-The TCC Information Center is ready to help you
+The TCC New Student Support Team is ready to help you

-Apply to TCC using our online application.
+Apply to TCC using our free online application.
 You can save your application and finish it later.

 You will be assigned a 7-digit Student ID number when you complete the application.
 Write this number down.